The Lost Computer Art of South America

 His most famous computer piece is perhaps A Mulher que não é B.B.
 (The Woman Who Is Not B.B.)
 (1971).
 In the work, Cordeiro feeds the image of a distressed Vietnamese girl through image-processing routines.
 The result is both a digitized portrait and commentary on the Vietnam war: this woman is not Brigitte Bardot (a famous actress and the era's defining sex symbol).

-One of the pieces we've collected, Noise (1971), is an original computer printout of the same exact A Mulher que não é B.B. image, but in mirror form.
+One of the Cordeiro pieces we've collected, Noise (1971), is an original computer printout of the same exact A Mulher que não é B.B. image, but in mirror form.
 It was actually made a few months before A Mulher que não é B.B.
-Most likely, Cordeiro was exploring how a computer could process and disassemble an image.
+Cordeiro was exploring what it meant for a computer to process, deconstruct, and disassemble an image.

 Here is a closer look at the detail.